kaloraat/kaloraat/README.md

 ###### Running project

-- Update your `.env` files with real mongodb connection uri and sendgrid api keys
+- Update `config.js` with real mongodb connection uri and sendgrid api keys (for sending email)
 - Get inside your project and run `npm install`
 - Then run `npm start` to start your node server/API with full authentication
 - Visit http://localhost:8000/api to check your server/API running